 Special Cases/Notes

-POS checks that the MPOS transaction is not a training mode MPOS transaction.
+POS checks that the x/mPOS transaction is not a training mode x/mPOS transaction.
 If it is a training mode transaction, then POS does not display the transaction in the resume list.

-If salespersons exists at any level in an MPOS suspended transaction, POS needs to apply the following logic when the transaction is resumed (NOTE: For ePOS transactions, this logic is done as the item is suspended, so this logic needs to be applied to the MPOS transaction as it is resumed in ePOS.)
+If salespersons exists at any level in an x/mPOS suspended transaction, POS needs to apply the following logic when the transaction is resumed (NOTE: For ePOS transactions, this logic is done as the item is suspended, so this logic needs to be applied to the x/mPOS transaction as it is resumed in ePOS.)

 If the item in the suspended transaction had an item level salesperson captured that same captured salesperson will be assigned to the resumed item.